rhafer/openstack-db-migration-presentation/markdown/10-motivation.md

 > -- <cite>[OpenStack TC Resolutions](https://governance.openstack.org/tc/resolutions/20170613-postgresql-status.html)</cite>

 Note:
-* less then 10% of the deployments are on PostgreSQL (2017 User Survey)
-* Discussions in the Technical Commitee in 2017, a resolution was released to express a bias towards MySQL
 * PostgreSQL is still supported by OpenStack and works fine in most cases
-* over the years there have been a few PostgreSQL specific issues in some OpenStack projects
+* there have only been a few PostgreSQL specific issues in some OpenStack projects
-* MySQL (and related) are getting more attention upstream
+* but MySQL is getting more attention upstream
   * more testing in the upstream CI
   * more experience upstream
+* according to the 2017 OpenStack User Survey less then 10% of the deployments are on PostgreSQL
+* The support status topic for PostgreSQL was raised in the Technical Commitee in 2017.
+It ended with a resolution that expresses a bias towards MySQL
+* So we decided to spend some time to research on possible ways to migrate from PostgreSQL to MySQL
+* Whenever we mention "MySQL" we're usually not referring to MySQL only but all the different flavours that exist of MySQL (MariaDB, Percona, ...)